MichaelOgunjimi/turtle-crossing-with-python-turtle/README.md

 - The game level increases as the turtle successfully crosses the road, making it more challenging with faster cars.
 - The player has three lives initially, which are represented by the turtles at the bottom of the screen.
 - The game ends when the turtle gets hit by a car or loses all of its lives.
-- The player's score is displayed on the top right corner of the screen and increases with each successful road crossing.
+- The player's score is displayed in the top right corner of the screen and increases with each successful road crossing.

 ## Game Features